RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Reddit_quotes_2025_July_set1.md

 Edit: even scarier this guy has a masters in psychology.
 Feeling luckier by the minute."

 "Thankfully for only 6 months.
 The masters degree in psychology had me fooled.
 Never acted that way with me or talked that way with me.
 Acts are hard to hold up it seems."

+"Honestly, that type of language referring to not only me but anyone was as shocking as the cheating reveal.
+This guy has a masters in psychology too, even scarier."